Getting started

 The SQL comments before the SQL with name of the query are generated

-added to the manifest.
+by name_tagger added to the manifest.
 Learn more about Name

 tagging.

-Also notice that the output SQL is formatted by pg_format
+Also notice that the output SQL is formatted by pg_format.

 Adding a test_template